teamdeeson/codex/docs/development/drupal7.md

 Features modules on a site should have some logical organisation.
 A typical strategy for organising your Drupal Features is to create a feature module for different features of your site that a user will interact with.
 Using the analogy of a blog feature, you might export into your blog feature module the configuration for content types, fields, views, pathauto settings and whatever else is required to make the blog feature work.
+This is typically enough for a site.

+A more complex strategy is the shared dependencies approach where we export base components, like field_bases, into a set of base modules.
+Drupal Features still follows the traditional approach and we may have feature modules for our blog, news, etc. Common components of our top tier of features are moved into the lowest tier.
+Thus the lowest tier is a series of Drupal Feature modules which group together common components from the top tiers.
+This has the advantage of smaller feature modules which are easy to manage and is good for larger more complex sites.

 #### Variables